koelslaw/elastic-curriculum-engineer/notes/README.md

   - For Logstash, visit https://www.elastic.co/guide/en/logstash/current/deploying-and-scaling.html

 There are lots of "It Depends..." here but as this is aimed at a beginner audience the main points are:
-- Availability (Shards are distributed across all the nodes, protecting the data)
+- Availability - (Shards are distributed across all the nodes, protecting the data)
-- Throughput (Reads and writes will not overwhelm a cluster)
+- Throughput - (Reads and writes will not overwhelm a cluster)
-- Distribution of effort.
-(Shifting to dedicated node types: master nodes, ingest, etc.)
+- Distribution of effort - (Shifting to dedicated node types: master nodes, ingest, etc.)

 ## Setup Windows EC2
+Select your Windows EC2 instance and select `Connect`.
+That will open a small window.
+Click on `Get Password` to start the password retrieval process.
+It will ask you for the key in order to decrypt the password for the instance.
+Select `Elasticsearch.pem` and then `Decrypt Password`.
+You will be presented with the password to your instance. use the information provided to access the windows EC2 instance.
-- Once you have a remote desktop connection to your AWS instance.

-- Download the latest 64-bit version Winlogbeat zip file from the downloads page, in our case its 7.5.2. `https://artifacts.elastic.co/downloads/beats/winlogbeat/winlogbeat-7.5.2-windows-x86_64.zip`
-- Extract the zip file into `C:\Program Files` folder.
-- Rename the `winlogbeat-<version>` folder to `Winlogbeat`.
-- Open a PowerShell prompt as an **Administrator** (right-click on the PowerShell icon and select `Run As Administrator`).
-- From the PowerShell prompt, run the following commands to install the service.
-- To ensure that the script runs without issue we will execute the install of the service under a different execution policy via `PowerShell.exe -ExecutionPolicy UnRestricted -File .\install-service-winlogbeat.ps1`
+Once you have a remote desktop connection to your AWS instance.
+Download the latest 64-bit version Winlogbeat zip file from the downloads page, in our case its 7.5.2. `https://artifacts.elastic.co/downloads/beats/winlogbeat/winlogbeat-7.5.2-windows-x86_64.zip` From your downloads folder, extract the zip file into `C:\Program Files` folder.
+Rename the extracted file with the name `winlogbeat-<some_version>` folder to `Winlogbeat`.
+Open a PowerShell prompt as an **Administrator**.
+From start menu, right-click on the PowerShell icon and select `Run As Administrator`.
+To ensure that the script runs without issue we will execute the install of the service under a different execution policy via `PowerShell.exe -ExecutionPolicy UnRestricted -File .\install-service-winlogbeat.ps1`
 - Edit the config file for Winlogbeat notepad
   - Example of winlogbeat config file
   ```